oblador/react-native-keychain/README.md

 `$ npm install --save react-native-keychain`

+Check out the "releases" tab for breaking changes and RN version compatibility. v1.0.0 is for RN >= 0.40

 ### Option: Manually

 * Right click on Libraries, select **Add files to "…"** and select `node_modules/react-native-keychain/RNKeychain.xcodeproj`